PushyanJhaveri/Detection-of-Aneursym-Prolongation-using-ML-models/README.md

-# Aneurysm Pressure Prediction using 3D Geometry
+# Aneurysm Prediction using 3D Geometry

 This project predicts pressure, velocity-gradient and wall shear stress in cerebral vasculature using machine learning models trained on geometrical and physical features extracted from DICOM-derived datasets.
+It helps to predict about the prolongation in aneurysm.

 ---